English

 • Hydration and snacks: Carry water and snacks, particularly if you plan on hiking.
 There are limited food options on some trails.

-Frequently Asked questions and answers about Montserrat Monastery
+Frequently asked questions about Montserrat Monastery

 What is Montserrat Monastery?